 Police (non-emergency)(808) 529-3111

-Spotlight and This Week magazines print tourism-oriented information that is helpful to visitors.
+Spotlight and This Week magazines print tourism-oriented information that is helpful to visitors looking for fun things to do.
 These free publications are available at most concierge desks and in magazine racks along the street.

 Air TravelBusy Daniel K. Inouye International Airport (HNL) is the gateway to the state.
 Just across Keehi Lagoon off H-1, next to Joint Base Pearl Harbor-Hickam, the airport is served by most domestic and many foreign passenger carriers, as well as interisland and commuter lines.